 Last December, we needed a couples getaway.
 Away from family issues, work and even our pets.
 The first thing that came to our mind was the Florida Keys.
+It was time for a road trip and the ultimate driving adventure to the Florida Keys.

 First Stop: Key Largo